Showing Collections: 31 - 60 of 357

 Abstract W. Burr Bennett had a life-long interest in the Enola Gay Controversy.
 His collection encompasses all his interactions with the Committee for the Restoration and Proper Display of the Enola Gay (CRPDEG) members, as well as other correspondents concerning this issue.
 In addition, he had Smithsonian related materials along with secondary source resources and petitions.

 Abstract George Herbert Benolken was a captain employed with Air America.
-The collection is composed of oral histories recorded on micro audio cassette of interviews with George H. Benolken, Sue Hacker and Tom Crone.
+The collection is composed of oral histories recorded on micro audio cassette of interviews with George H. Benolken, Sue Hacker, Tom Crone, and Murphree.
 It also contains negative slides of the interior of a 747.

 Scope and Content The collection contains military records, copies of speeches, articles and publications, a photograph, and two long play records generated by Lloyd V. Berkner in his career as a United States Naval Officer, scientist, educator, and administrator.
 These papers were collected by Ted Booth, a relative of Lloyd V. Berkner, and were received in a good, but unorganized condition.
 The Lloyd V. Berkner Papers Addendum are housed in seven manuscript boxes, and one...